DonaldET/DemoDev/docs/README.md

 Client | Project | Description
 ------ | ------- | -----------
 Amazon | _codingchallange_ | Create a recommendation feature (recommendation engine) called "Games Your Friends Play".
 The recommendation logic is based on the following rules: a customer should only be recommended games that their friends own but they don"t; the recommendations priority is driven by how many friends own a game - if multiple friends own a particular game, it should be higher in the recommendations than a game that only one friend owns.
+Amazon | _findmedian_ | Illustrate two methods of finding the median of a (non-infinite) stream of integers.
+One method is highly optimized compared to the other.
 Amazon | _invoiceparser_ | Scan an Amazon EBook invoice and extract date, title, type and amount of book purchase.
 Amazon | _rangeconsolidator_ | Scan a list of integer ranges and merge overlapping ranges, collapsing them into an all-inclusive range.
 Performance test as well.
 This is the basis of the article: [https://www.linkedin.com/pulse/lies-damn-algorithm-analysis-donald-trummell/]( https://www.linkedin.com/pulse/lies-damn-algorithm-analysis-donald-trummell/).
 AppDynamics | _top X query_ | Query the top 10 game scores using a priority queue; note that this is in sub-project _MemoryIndexing_.